-Mission To grow a sustainable tourism economy in South Africa, with domestic, regional and international components, based on innovation, service excellence, meaningful participation and partnerships.
-Promote domestic tourism growth based on a culture of travel; innovation; stakeholder participation; offering authentic, affordable experiences and packages which meet the needs of all existing and potential local travellers.
-Geographically spreading the benefits of tourism throughout the province, growing the visitor numbers and visitor yields, public and private sector collaboration.
-To initiate, facilitate, co- ordinate and implement: •Strategic tourism marketing, and •Demand-driven tourism development programmes Enhance linkages with established tourism attractions in the region Identify strategic as well as programme areas which would guide future development of tourism in uMhlathuze short term development --------- -- --- --- --- --- -- ------------------------
+Africa, with domestic, regional and international components, based on innovation, service excellence, participation partnerships.
+Africa, with domestic, regional and international components, based on innovation; stakeholder participation; offering authentic, affordable experiences and packages which meet the needs of all existing and offering authentic affordable experiences and packages which meet the needs of all existing and offering authentic of travel; throughout the province, growing the visitor numbers and visitor yields, public and private sector collaboration. •Str mail cilitate, co- dinate and anplement: tourism attractions in the region well as areas v guide developm future the growth and promotion --- -- ---------------------------------